WISVCH/AoCH/README.md

 ### 4. Adding environmental variables

-Create a `.env` file in the project folder.
+Configuration of the leaderboard is stored in environment variables.
 Add the following two variables: `session` and `leaderboard_id`. `session` is the cookie stored by AoC if you authenticate in the browser (valid for a month) and `leaderboard_id` can be found in the url of the leaderboard you are trying to add.

 ### 5. Start the server

-Start the server by running the `app.py` file.
-If the server has started, you can go to `localhost:5000` in your browser.
+Start the server by running the application with `waitress`, e.g. `session=<SESSION> leaderboard_id=<LEADERBOARD_ID> waitress-serve --call AoCH:create_app`